New Mt. Pisgah School

 The New Mt.
 Pisgah School is a historic school building in rural White County, Arkansas.
 It is located northwest of Searcy, on the north side of Smith Road, east of Mt.
 Pisgah Road.
-It is a single story stone structure, with a hip roof pierced by dormers, and long eaves with exposed rafter ends.
-A segmented arch projects in front of the recessed main entrance.
-The school, now serving as a private residence, was built in 1938 with funding from the Works Progress Administration, and is one of the county's few surviving examples of a WPA school.
+Built in 1938 with funding from the Works Progress Administration (WPA), the building is one of the county's few surviving examples of a WPA-constructed school and now serves as a private residence.

-The building was listed on the National Register of Historic Places in 1992.
+The building was listed on the National Register of Historic Places in 1992 as part of the White County Multiple Property Submission.